hashicorp/terraform-provider-azurerm/website/docs/r/role_assignment.html.markdown

 * `name` - (Optional) A unique UUID/GUID for this Role Assignment - one will be generated if not specified.
 Changing this forces a new resource to be created.

-* `scope` - (Required) The scope at which the Role Assignment applies too, such as `/subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333`, `/subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333/resourceGroups/myGroup`, or `/subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333/resourceGroups/myGroup/providers/Microsoft.Compute/virtualMachines/myVM`.
+* `scope` - (Required) The scope at which the Role Assignment applies to.
+This can be the ID of a Subscription (e.g. `/subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333`), a Resource Group (e.g. `/subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333/resourceGroups/myGroup`) or a resource within a Resource Group (e.g. `/subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333/resourceGroups/myGroup/providers/Microsoft.Compute/virtualMachines/myVM`).
 Changing this forces a new resource to be created.

+-> **NOTE:** We recommend using [Interpolation Syntax](https://www.terraform.io/docs/configuration/interpolation.html) to pull this value from a Data Source or Resource where possible, rather than hard-coding the ID's.

 * `role_definition_id` - (Optional) The Scoped-ID of the Role Definition.
 Changing this forces a new resource to be created.
 Conflicts with `role_definition_name`.